EKuliiev/sdl_infrastructure/README.md

 ## This repository contains build, environment setup utils for working with OpenSDL

-Tested under Ubuntu 16.04 with default shell
+Tested under Ubuntu 16.04, 17.04, 18.04 with default shell interpreter

 ## ******* Prepare ATF for working under host linux for OpenSDL *********
-1. Create directory where you want to store opensdl artifacts.
+1. Create directory where you want to store SDL sources.
 For example:
 ```
 mkdir -p ~/work/OpenSDL